 You will want to use yellow squash for this recipe.
 I don’t recommend using butternut or acorn squash.

-Do I Need to Peel Squash Before I use it?
+Do I need to peel the squash before I use it?

 There is no need to peel your squash before making this casserole!
-Make sure to wash your squash well and you will want to chop off the stem, but you do not need to peel the skin.
-It will soften as it cooks in your skillet, and then even more as the squash casserole bakes.
+Make sure to wash your squash well, and you will want to chop off the stem, but you do not need to peel the skin.
+It will soften as the squash casserole bakes.

 - 3 lbs yellow squash sliced ¼” thin